/Blog

 9 · 9 · 2024 by Claire Styles

 If you’re on the hunt for new EHS software, you’ve probably been busy building a business case to present to senior leadership.
 After all, you’ll need their buy-in to secure the budget.
-As we’ve discussed in our recent blog series, leadership is focused on financial metrics.
-They value, well value!
+The thing is, leadership is focused on financial metrics.
+They value, well, value!
 That’s why demonstrating the return on investment (ROI) of your new digital tool is vital.

 In theory, ROI is a simple calculation:

-ROI (%) = (Total Benefits - Total Cost of Investment)
+ROI (%) = (Total Benefits – Total Investment Cost) ÷ Total Investment Cost × 100

-But when it comes to EHS software, it can be difficult to demonstrate.
+In practice, proving ROI for EHS software isn’t always simple.
 Many of the benefits are indirect, so it’s not always easy to put an exact price on them.

-This guide will walk you through how to highlight the benefits of your new EHS software, assign a cost to not having any, and make the ROI crystal clear and directly relevant to your business.
+This guide walks you through how to highlight benefits, put a price on the cost of doing nothing, and make ROI crystal clear and directly relevant to your business.

-Ideally, you’ll make your own ROI calculations, but there are other ways to show senior leaders just how much safety can boost the bottom line.
-Grab their attention with this fact from OSHA: for every $1 invested in safety, companies save at least $4 to $6 by preventing injuries, illness, lost work, and extra admin tasks.
-With EHS software, many organizations see payback within the first year.[1]
+Ideally, you’ll make your own ROI calculations, but there are other ways to get leadership’s attention.
+Start with this fact from OSHA: for every $1 invested in safety, companies save $4–$6 by avoiding injuries, lost work, and admin costs.
+With EHS software, many organizations see payback within the first year.
+[1]

 Cost savings